Dr. Chad Hutchinson, Director of Orchestral Activities

 Are you interested in the EMU Symphony Orchestra?
 We encourage students from all parts of campus life to be a part of the ensemble.
 Auditions occur each semester for admittance into the ensemble with auditionees playing for the orchestra director and the applied faculty.
 Interested students should contact Dr. Hutchinson at [email protected].

 All string students auditioning for Symphony Orchestra are to prepare a solo piece or etude of their choosing, 2-3 minutes in duration, to be performed during the audition as well as a small number of excerpts for their instrument.
 Excerpts will be specified and provided in late July with the auditions taking place in late August prior to the start of the academic year.
 When the audition excerpts are available this summer, they will be posted here.

 Winds and Percussion

 Woodwind, brass and percussion students choosing to audition for Symphony Orchestra may elect to be considered during their audition for Wind Symphony/Symphonic Band at the beginning of the fall semester.
-Please go to the Band audition page for information and downloadable PDFs of required excerpts, and to register for an audition.
+Please go to the Band audition page for information and downloadable PDFs of required excerpts, as well as to register for an audition.